Chandrakant Shah

 His textbook, now in its 6th edition Public Health and Preventive Medicine in Canada, is widely used by Canadian undergraduate and graduate students from a range of health disciplines.

+He published a memoir, To Change the World: My Work With Diversity, Equity & Inclusion in Canada (Toronto: Mawenzi House) in 2023.

 He is recipient of several awards including the Order of Ontario and the Outstanding Physicians of Ontario award (2007) by the Council of the College of Physicians and Surgeons of Ontario for excellence and coming closest to meeting society's vision of an "ideal physician."
+He was made an Officer of the Order of Canada on December 31, 2025.

 Aboriginal Health and Wellness

 Shah is most well known for his research and activism in the Aboriginal Health and Wellness space.